-The Bowser Creek stream mitigation site is meeting all performance standards except for the percent survival of planted trees and shrubs, and the qualitative channel stability criteria.
+The Bowser Creek stream mitigation site is meeting all performance standards except for the percent survival of planted trees and shrubs, and the qualitative channel form stability criteria.
 Besides less-than-desirable cover from woody vegetation, the site is well vegetated and has limited noxious weed cover.
-Loss of pool habitat due to sedimentation seems to have become problematic over the last couple of years.
-MDT will be coordinating with the USACE to discuss performance standards and future monitoring of this site.
+Gradual loss of pool habitat limits the ability of the creek to provide habitat complexity; however, riffle elevations are being maintained, signifying the reach as a whole is not aggrading.